-- 1.1 To note the Programme performance data for Quarter 7 (Yr2) covering the period July to September 2022. - 1.2 To note the findings of the Programme review on overall performance to date, as undertaken by Gateley Economic Growth Service (GEG) and its private sector partners as directed by the Cambridgeshire & Peterborough Combined Authority (CPCA). - 1.3 To consider the suggested recommendations proposed from the Programme review and to seek consensus from members on their implementation to address performance concerns and to sustain successful delivery of the Growth Works Programme.
+- 1.1 To note the programme performance data for Quarter 7 of the contract (or Quarter 3 of calendar year 2), covering the period from July 2022 to September 2022. - 1.2 To note the findings of the programme review on overall performance to date, as undertaken by Gateley Economic Growth Service (GEG) and its private sector partners, as directed by the Combined Authority. - 1.3 To consider the suggested changes proposed from the programme review and to seek consensus from members on their implementation to address performance concerns and to sustain successful delivery of the Growth Works Programme.